Purchase or renew your WECCA Membership

 project in the 1980s.
 They are now part of the Barclay Heritage Square.

-The building is operated jointly by the West End Community Center and the Vancouver Board of Parks and Recreation.
+The building is operated jointly by the West End Community Centre and the Vancouver Board of Parks and Recreation.

 West End Seniors Network also operates in the building.